jcheminform/covid-editorial/editorial.md

 During a recent conversation with our Editorial Board we discussed the possibility of a thematic issue in the
 [Journal of Cheminformatics](https://jcheminf.biomedcentral.com/) on COVID19.
 We decided not to pursue such an effort, mainly since much of the work that might be topical for the journal was focused on applying pre-existing pipelines to prioritize compounds as potential candidates.
-In addition, given the urgency of the situation we felt that computational predictions without some form of experimental verification would not be very useful.
+As noted earlier, we have decided that other venues would be more suitable to applications of such standard pipelines.In addition, given the urgency of the situation we felt that computational predictions without some form of experimental verification would not be very useful.

-This editorial outlines what we believe cheminformatics could contribute to studies of pandemic diseases.
+Even though we have decided to not focus on COVID-19 publications, we believe that it is important to consider how cheminformatics can contribute to studies of pandemic diseases.
+This editorial addresses this question.
 We first identify the major research questions around the COVID-19 pandemic where cheminformatics can contribute.
 Second, we identify how the field of cheminformatics should continue to become more open to be more